Irish Wilderness

 The Irish Wilderness is a 16227 acre wilderness area in the U.S. State of Missouri.
 The U.S. Congress designated it a wilderness in 1984.
 The Irish Wilderness is located within the Eleven Point Ranger District of the Mark Twain National Forest, 10 mi northeast of Alton, Missouri.
 The Irish Wilderness is one of eight wilderness areas protected and preserved in Missouri.

-Hiking and horseback riding are popular on the White's Creek Trail, an 18.6 miles trail throughout the wilderness.
+Hiking and horseback riding are popular on the White's Creek Trail, an 18.6 mile trail throughout the wilderness.
 Attractions include White's Creek Cave (temporarily gated to protect endangered bats), Fiddler and Bliss Springs, traces of old tramway railroads, and overlooks of the Eleven Point River.
 The karst topography of the area creates very scenic views along this trail.
 Wildlife present include black bear, mountain lion, whitetail deer, timber rattlesnakes, turkey, and bald eagles.

 History

 The Irish Wilderness was historically a settlement of Irish immigrants in Oregon and Ripley Counties founded in 1858 by an Irish Catholic Priest, John Joseph Hogan.
 The settlement was wiped out during the American Civil War and has remained a wilderness ever since.